 In 2013, West Shore, like many golf courses constructed in the "Golden Age", experienced problems with aging and dying trees that have been destroyed by storms or had to be removed for safety, agronomic and other reasons.
 West Shore Country Club engaged golf course architect Dan Schlegel to develop a Master Landscape Plan for our golf course, which is now used as a guide to continue the beautification of the course with trees and other plantings.
 During the several years over 500, mostly pine, trees have been removed from the golf course, revealing a magnificence that had been obscured for so many years.
 Replacement hard woods have been planted.

 After 40 years, PGA Pro Bob Nickey retired in 2016.
 Bob served as first assistant for several years before succeeding the legendary Ed Tabor in 1979.
 How do you follow Ed Tabor?
 Only Bob Nickey could do that with professionalism, kindness, and a sense of humor.
 The Board of Governors then turned to longtime assistant Todd Love to take over as head golf professional.
-Todd takes the reigns in 2017 and we are anticipating Todd will carry on with the great service and programming we've experienced over the years.

 The Club continues to be guided by the Strategic Management program started five years ago.
 As we move into the future, West Shore will seek to balance the needs of younger members and the creation of the family-friendly Club with traditional offerings in terms of social and sporting activities.
 Sound financial management during recent years have allowed for the renovations to the Clubhouse which are underway.
 Soon, we will rebuild the pool and make it more welcoming.
 At the same time, a much needed refurbishing of our golf course sand bunkers and other features will begin in 2017.
 All this is aimed at making your West Shore Country Club experience the best in Central Pennsylvania.